nubxd11-lab/Big_Block_Mod/README.txt

 be fatal.
 Moreover, this dagger is much lighter than a sword, therefore, the waving speed is absolutely rapid.
 Within a short timelapse, huge amounts of damage can be done!

-33. The Mjolnir
+33. The Mjölnir
 Why is there lightning?!
-Oh, it's Thor's hammer, the Mjolnir!
+Oh, it's Thor's hammer, the Mjölnir!
 This is a hammer that summons lightning.
 It would probably be the first time that you don't need a thunderstorm to get lightning.
-This Mjolnir doesn't summon lightning when you interact with blocks.
+This Mjölnir doesn't summon lightning when you interact with blocks.
 This hammer also deals damage on its own without lightning!
 The damage with the lightning damage is immense!

 34. The Scoped Crossbow
-There is a Crossbow that sends exploding TNT blocks out.
+There is a crossbow that sends exploding TNT blocks out.
+It is a fun tool to remove blocks, and you don't ever have to use that pickaxe that removes one block every time.
+This scoped crossbow can also be used to shoot mobs from far away.

-##  COPYRIGHT
+Playing with this crossbow was so fun that AzzyAzimuth and I challenged each other to hit a tree on a mountain 100 blocks away.
+Men really are simple creatures...

+35 & 36.
+The MANPADS and the MANPADS Ammo
+MANPADS, in longer terms, is Man Portable Air Defense System.
+This is essentially a bazooka in Russian terms or an RPG in American terms.
+This device locks your target, and then you right-click to shoot.
+Each shot uses one MANPADS ammo.
+MANPADS ammo was originally named rocket ammo since we thought that it might be used in other occasions.
+Turns out, we didn't need it in any other items.
+Also, to make it easier to understand for players, we made it MANPADS ammo.

+37 & 38.
+The Pistol and the Bullet
+Oh yes, the strongest damage dealer of the mod lineup!
+This pistol can literally one shot every single mob.
+The damage dealt with this pistol is 8 hearts, so you can literally kill anything (as long as you are good at shooting).
+Each shot has a cooldown of 0.25 seconds and consumes one bullet.
+The pistol will not break blocks when equipped.
+This pistol can shoot when left-clicking, and aim when right-clicking.
+Aiming and shooting animations do not interfere with each other.

+39. The Radar
+Lastly, this is the final thing we added to the mod.
+This radar can detect hostile mods from 16 blocks away, so it is very sensitive when you're underground and trying to mine things but not get hurt by mobs.
+This radar is active when the radar is in your inventory.
+This means that you csn be surronded by stone blocks but the message of "Hostile Mobs Nearby!" will still appear above your inventory bar.
+How cool is that?

+40. RECIPES
+Below are the recipe photos:

-Copyright (c) 2026 AzzyAzimuth and nubxd11.
+## *** Copyright (c) 2026 AzzyAzimuth and nubxd11.
 All rights reserved.
-Distribution of any portions of code or raw assets without explicit written permission is strictly prohibited.
+## *** Distribution of any portions of code or raw assets without explicit written permission is strictly prohibited.